 Instructions

-- Pre-heat oven to 350°F. Prepare a baking tray with a silicone mat, parchment paper, or aluminum foil and set aside.
+- Pre-heat oven to 350°F. Prepare a baking tray with a silicone mat, parchment paper [paid link], or aluminum foil and set aside.

 - Heat oil in a large skillet over medium heat.
 Add ground beef and cook until browned, breaking it us with a spoon or rubber spatula, about 10 minutes.

-- Add onions and green peppers and cook until soft, about 5 minutes more.
+- Add onions and peppers and cook until soft, about 5 minutes more.

-- Stir in tomato sauce, cumin, cayenne, garlic, oregano, sliced olives, salt, and black pepper.
+- Stir in tomato sauce (or crushed tomatoes), chipolte in adobo (if adding), cumin, cayenne, garlic, oregano, sliced olives, salt, and black pepper.
 Lower heat to medium-low and simmer until mixture thickens, about 15 minutes.
+Taste and adjust spice level to your tastes.

 - Remove and set aside until cool enough to handle.